Lee20171010/symbol-window/README.md

     - **Scope**: Click the folder icon to select a specific root directory for your search.
     - **Files to Include**: Enter glob patterns (e.g., `*.ts`, `src/**`) to filter the files being searched.
     - **Deep Search**: If standard LSP search is insufficient, the extension automatically leverages `ripgrep` with optimized regex permutations to find symbols across your defined scope.
+6.  **Database Mode**:
+    - Enable `symbolWindow.enableDatabaseMode` in settings.
+    - The view title will change to **PROJECT WORKSPACE (DATABASE)**.
+    - The first time you enable it, the extension will index your workspace.
+Subsequent searches will be instant.

 ## Requirements